Learn More About Me

 In my free time, I like to engage in purposeful acts of Self-care, such as hiking, backpacking and gardening.
 I love dogs and trying new restaurants around Portland.
-I love meeting new people and getting to know them on a deeper level, and so, I find myself so fortunate to have found this line of work!
+I also love meeting new people and getting to know them on a deeper level, and so, I find myself so fortunate to have found this line of work!

 My counseling philosophy draws on principles from Feminist Theory, Person-Centered Therapy and Internal Family Systems.
 I try to incorporate the first two in every aspect of the counseling experience.
 The Feminist perspective in counseling focuses on the importance of empowerment, and awareness of systems of oppression that impact people of all genders.
 What you can expect here is to be treated with respect and to have the whole person that you are, all your identities and lived experience validated and welcomed in counseling.
 You can expect that we can talk about the differences between our identities and lived experiences in a safe and productive way.
 Person-Centered Therapy shows up in counseling in the way I see you.
 You can expect to be treated with unconditional positive regard, meaning I will see you as inherently good and accept you without any action or behavior needed on your part.
 You can expect empathy from me.
 I will try to see things from your perspective; to understand where you are coming from.
 You can expect for me to show up authentically.
 This means that I will be real with you; that my facial expressions and words will reflect my actual felt experience in the moment with you.